eecs582-andlars-hasinha-hejohns/fuse-stackfs/modified_workloads/README.md

 in `/filebench_workloads/`, which should make running all or a subset of the filebench tests easy.

+## Setting up Filebench ##

+1. Build Filebench 1.5-alpha3 from source (https://github.com/filebench/filebench) and install
+it using the steps detailed in the repo.
+Before building and installing, modify `FILEBENCH_NFILESETENTRIES` in `ipc.h` to be `1024 * 1024 * 10`.
+By default, filebench hardcodes the maximum number of files which can be created to be `1024 * 1024`.
+The largest test we run creates 4 million files, so this hardcoded maximum must be increased.

+   **Warning: There is currently a bug in the Filebench implementation such that, for (relatively) new versions of the Linux kernel it is necessary to turn off virtual address space randomization.
+See https://github.com/filebench/filebench/issues/156.
+   The upshot is that it's necessary to turn off virtual address space randomization via `sudo bash -c "echo 0 > /proc/sys/kernel/randomize_va_space"` before running any filebench test.**

 ## How to use `filebench_runner.py` ##
 1. The `filebench_runner.py` script must be invoked with superuser privileges because it does things that only the superuser can do: mount filesystems, etc.